Robert-Bloom/metro-cs1-pa1/README.md

 Grading is based on the percentage of tests passed.

+#### Note on bonus parts

+  * Bonus parts are significantly harder than the rest of the assignment
+  * Bonus parts are _not_ required for a full grade
+  * Submission of functional bonus parts will be counted as _extra_ and/or _makeup_ credit toward the final course grade

 ### Due date

 Sun, Oct 29, 2017, by 23:59 Mountain Standard Time.